-🕴 Please detach along perforated line and mail in the envelope provided 🗵 you are not voting via telephone or the Internet. 🖠
+Y Please detach along perforated line and mail in the envelope provided 🗵 you are not voting via telephone or the Internet. 🖠

-■ 2073003003000000000 6 067774 F THE NOMINEES LISTED IN PROPOSAL 1 AND "FOR" PROPOSALS 2, 3 AND 4.
-IVELOPE.
-PLEASE MARK YOUR VOTE IN BLUE OR BLACK INK AS SHOWN HERE X SOMINEES: FOR ALL NOMINEES 2.
-APPROVAL OF AN AMENDMENT TO THE CERTIFICATE OF INCORPORATION OF THE COMPANY REGARDING WRITTEN CONSENTS WITHHOLD AUTHORITY FOR ALL NOMINEES FOR ALL EXCEPT (See instructions below) Andrew R. Morse R. Christopher Regan Robert D. Abendschein Julie Persily Alfredo Miguel Bejos APPROVAL OF AN AMENDMENT TO THE CERTIFICATE OF INCORPORATION OF THE COMPANY REGARDING EXTRAORDINARY TRANSACTIONS 4.
-RATIFICATION OF THE APPOINTMENT OF GRANT THORNTON LLP AS THE COMPANY'S INDEPENDENT REGISTERED PUBLIC ACCOUNTING FIRM FOR THE FISCAL YEAR ENDING DECEMBER 31, 2019 INSTRUCTIONS; To withhold authority to vote for any individual nominee(s), mark "FOR ALL EXCEPT" and fill in the circle next to each nominee you wish to withhold, as shown here: The proxies are authorized to vote, in their discretion, upon any other matters that may properly come before the Annual Meeting.
+THE BOARD OF DIRECTORS RECOMMENDS A VOTE "FOR" EACH OF THE NOMINEES LISTED IN PROPOSAL 1 AND "FOR" PROPOSALS 2, 3 AND 4.
+PLEASE SIGN, DATE AND RETURN PROMPTLY IN THE ENCLOSED ENVELOPE.
+PLEASE MARK YOUR VOTE IN BLUE OR BLACK INK AS SHOWN HERE 🗵 1.
+ELECTION OF DIRECTORS FOR ALL NOMINEES FOR ALL NOMINEES FOR ALL NOMINEES O Charles Fabrikant John Gellert 2.
+APPROVAL OF AN AMENDMENT TO THE CERTIFICATE OF AGAINST ABSTAIN INCORPORATION OF THE COMPANY REGARDING WRITTEN WITHHOLD AUTHORITY O Andrew R. Morse FOR ALL NOMINEES R. Christopher Regan O Robert D. Abendschein O Robert D. Abendschein Julie Persily Julie Persily Alfredo Miguel Bejos O 3.
+APPROVAL OF AN AMENDMENT TO THE CERTIFICATE OF INCORPORATION OF THE COMPANY REGARDING EXTRAORDINARY 4.
+RATIFICATION OF THE APPOINTMENT OF GRANT THORNTON LLP AS THE COMPANY'S INDEPENDENT REGISTERED PUBLIC ACCOUNTING FIRM FOR THE FISCAL YEAR ENDING DECEMBER 31, 2019 INSTRUCTIONS: To withhold authority to vote for any individual nominee(s), mark "FOR ALL EXCEPT" and fill in the circle next to each nominee you wish to withhold, as shown here: The proxies are authorized to vote, in their discretion, upon any other matters that may properly come before the Annual Meeting.
 This proxy hereby revokes any proxy heretofore given by the undersigned for the Annual Meeting.
 Shares represented by this proxy will be voted in the manner directed.
 If no direction is made, this proxy will be voted FOR each of the nominees listed in Proposal 1 and FOR Proposals 2, 3 and 4.
 Only holders of record of SEACOR Marine common stock at the close of business on April 18, 2019 will be entitled to notice of and to vote at the Annual Meeting.
 To change the address on your account, please check the box at right and indicate your new address in the address space above.
 Please note that changes to the registered name(s) on the account may not be submitted via this method.
 Your vote is very important!
 Please complete, sign, date and return the enclosed proxy, whether or not you expect to attend the Annual Meeting, so that your shares may be represented at the Annual Meeting if you are unable to attend and vote in person.
 If you attend the Annual Meeting, you may revoke your proxy and vote your shares in person.
-Signature of Stockholder Date: Signature of Stockholder Date: Note: Please sign exactly as your name or names appear on this Proxy.
-When shares are held join title as such.
-If the signer is a corporation, please sign full corporate name by duly authorized dy, each holder should sign.
-When signing as executor, administrator, attorney, trustee or guardian, please give full officer, giving full title as such.
-If signer is a partnership, please sign in partnership name by authorized person.
+Signature of Stockholder Date: Signature of Stockholder Date:

-Proxy for Annual Meeting of Stockholders

-To be held at

-450 Park Avenue, 26th Floor

-New York, NY 10022

-on June 11, 2019 at 9:00 a.m.
+Proxy for Annual Meeting of Stockholders To be held at 450 Park Avenue, 26th Floor New York, NY 10022 on June 11, 2019 at 9:00 a.m.
 Eastern Time